Applicant FAQs

 Q: I have a conflict with the timing of the next conference.
 May I still apply and defer my start until the following year?

-A: No. Please apply to USJLP only if there you do not have any known conflicts with the upcoming conference dates.
+A: No. Please apply to USJLP only if you do not have any known conflicts with the upcoming conference dates.
 USJLP does not grant deferrals to first year participants.
 Newly selected Delegates who become unable to attend their first conference must forfeit their membership and reapply to the Program for the following, or future, year.

 Q: I know I can attend the upcoming conference, but I am not sure if I will be available the following summer for the dates of my second conference.
 May I still apply?